ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.en-ie.md

 > [!primary]
 >
-> This API call generate a `configMap` that will be used by kube-proxy component.
+> This API call generate a `configMap` that will be used by the kube-proxy component.
 >
-> To access to this `configMap` you can execute `kubectl get cm kube-proxy -n kube-system -o yaml` command.
+> To access this `configMap` you can execute the `kubectl get cm kube-proxy -n kube-system -o yaml` command.
 >
 > The kube-proxy `configMap` in new Kubernetes clusters includes `config.conf` entry.

-Both IPVS and iptables specific configuration can be set at the same time and kube-proxy will select the one to use according the mode value.
+Both IPVS and iptables specific configuration can be set at the same time and kube-proxy will select the one to use according to the mode value.

-If a field is not specified in the API payload, it will not be present in the config file and let kube-proxy use it's default value (`kubeProxyMode` default is 'iptables').
+If a field is not specified in the API payload, it will not be present in the config file and let kube-proxy use its default value (`kubeProxyMode` default is 'iptables').

 You can take a look to the [Kube-proxy default values](https://github.com/kubernetes/kubernetes/blob/master/pkg/proxy/apis/config/v1alpha1/defaults.go#L38) for more information.